cdsittampalam/documentation/docs/Getting Started.md

 ![](https://qredo.atlassian.net/wiki/download/attachments/54559808/accept%20terms%20and%20conditions.png?api=v2)

 1. To download the terms and conditions, click **Download**.
+2. To view the terms and conditions as a PDF file in another browser page or tab, click **Copy Link**.
-2. Click **Accept & Continue**.
-The validate your email address screen shows.
+3. Tick the box and click **Accept & Continue**.
+The Validate your email address screen shows.

 ### Validate Email Address